tyler6974/html5-games/README.md

 ## Changes / enhancement

 ### Chrome Dino
+- Use ``localStorage`` to save and retrieve high score.
+No more accidental refresh that wipes your hard work!
+   - The original code uses native code from Chrome to retrieve and store score, something that isn't possible for other browsers.
+   - Highscore reset will be implemented later.

 The game code is from the old version, but added some quality-of-life changes from newer ``offline.js`` version.
 This includes:
 - Make the game adapts to the screen width like the Chrome version (chrome://dino).